Skip to main content

 WHAT DOES THE STUDY INCLUDE?

-The study is completed in a three-year doctoral project and will start in the autumn of 2023.
+The study is completed in a three-year doctoral project and started in the autumn of 2023.